Tony Figueira (footballer)

-José Antonio Pestana Figueira, known as Tony Figueira (born 1 August 1981) is a Venezuela-born Portuguese retired football player.
+José Antonio Pestana Figueira (born 1 August 1981), known as Tony Figueira, is a Venezuela-born Portuguese former footballer who played as a midfielder.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Marítimo on 27 May 2001, when he came on as a 75th-minute substitute for Musa Shannon in a 0–1 loss against Sporting.
+Tony Figueira made his professional debut in the Primeira Liga for Marítimo on 27 May 2001, when he came on as a 75th-minute substitute for Musa Shannon in a 0–1 loss against Sporting.